bioinformaticsdotca/CSHL_2019/main_CSHL.md

 The course schedule can be found [here](https://bioinformaticsdotca.github.io/CSHL_2019_schedule)

-Pre-readings, pre-work, and laptop setup instructions can be found [here](https://bioinformaticsdotca.github.io/CSHL_2019_laptop_setup).

 If you have questions or comments, visit the workshop [Q&A forum](https://classroom.google.com).
 You may need to join the group by clicking on the "+" symbol and entering the class code.

-You can download the printed course manual [here]().
+You can download the printed course manual [here](xxx).

 Thank you for attending the workshop!
-Help us make this workshop better by filling out [our survey]().
+Help us make this workshop better by filling out [our survey](xxx).
 ***

 # Class Photo